resource-watch/slate/source/includes/api/_subscriptions.md

   }'
 ```

-A subscription can refer to a specific country region (or subregion) by the country's 3-letter ISO code and the region (and subregion) id.
-If this is the case, you should provide the country code in the `params.iso.country` field, the region id in the `params.iso.region` field, and optionally the subregion id in the `params.iso.subregion` field, when creating the subscription.
+A subscription can refer to a country, one of its regions, or a subregion within a region.
+Countries are identified by their 3-letter ISO code, and regions and subregions by their respective id.
+When creating a subscription for a region, the country ISO must be specified.
+For subscribing to a subregion, both region and country ISO must be provided.

 Field                 | Description                                                    | Type
 --------------------- | :------------------------------------------------------------: | ----------------:
-`params`              | Geographic area of the subscription                            | Object
-`params.iso`          | Country, region or subregion information for the subscription  | Object
 `params.iso.country`  | ISO 3-letter code of the country to subscribe                  | String
 `params.iso.region`   | Region id to subscribe                                         | String
 `params.iso.subregion`| Subregion id to subscribe (optional)                           | String